How did you get to know PM Haze?

 Short Bio to know more about Russell

 Russell Darnley lives in Singapore where he writes short stories in the creative non-fiction genre.
 His book “Seen and Unseen: a century of stories from Asia and the Pacific” was launched in 2016.
+He also blogs regularly about issues like indigenous peoples.
 He has lived and travelled in South East Asia since 1972.

 He has an Arts Degree in economics, geography and history, with a Diploma in Education, from the University of Sydney.
 He also acquired a Certificate in Indonesian language, history and culture, from Sydney Technical College.